PolymorphicAgent/MCPackTool/README.md

 # Setting up the environment
 This is really finniky so buckle up...

+**ONLY TESTED ON WINDOWS 64 bit - Any other OS's are not guaranteed to work.**

-- 1) installing QT
+1) Installing / Setting up QT

+ - please note that this will take up approximately 40 GB of storage space depending on your operating system. a)

-- 2) pulling via git
+2) pulling via git

 to be finished...